Bait and Switch

 - Lego Marvel pulls a similar gag, with a distinctive set of ears seen behind some bushes...it's Black Panther.

 - In Guilty Gear Xrd, one of Elphelt's taunts seems to have her going One-Winged Angel.
 And then it zooms out to reveal:

 - Lakeview Cabin starts innocently enough, despite the ominous "Player discretion is advised" warning during the game's opening, with an ordinary guy hanging out on a quiet and peaceful cabin on a tiny island in the middle of a lake.
 Then things get weird, culminating in a dead woman implied to be his late wife/lover crawling out of the lake and trying to kill him.

-- Throughout Ys Memories Of Celceta there's a women in an alley who mentions she'd like you to pay her for her "services", at the end of the game you get the option to pay her... she's a tour guide.
+- Throughout Ys: Memories of Celceta there's a woman in an alley who mentions she'd like you to pay her for her "services", at the end of the game you get the option to pay her... she's a tour guide.

 - ASDF Movie:

 - A guy is asked to hold a live bomb.
 The guy who gave him the bomb comes back a few seconds later and takes it back.
 No explosion, next skit.
 Look closely and you'll notice the fuse gets longer at the end.

 - "This is a robbery." *dramatic sting and close-up* *hangs up and walks away*.
 Next skit.